Brittany O'Neill

 Office Location:

-As the Information Literacy Librarian at Randall Library, I work with students and faculty in University College, the Honors College, and English Composition.
-I also coordinate the Information Literacy Faculty Fellows program.
+As the Information Literacy Librarian at UNCW Library, I work with students and faculty in First-Year and Transfer Seminars, the Honors College, and English Composition.
+I also co-facilitate the Critical Information Literacy Immersion Program.

 Education